Oslavany: Sights

-Oslavany Castle is a large Renaissance building with an arcaded courtyard.
+The main landmark of the town is the Oslavany Castle.
+It is a large Renaissance building with an arcaded courtyard.
 The original Gothic monastery church, which served as a castle chapel, has been preserved and is now used for concerts.
 Today the castle houses the Museum of Mining and Energy, and the Fire Museum.

+The Church of Saint Nicholas was built in the Baroque style in the third quarter of the 18th century, after the old church from the first half of the 14th century was demolished.